Gogoxingxing/lc/leetcode.md

             for (int[] prerequisite : prerequisites) {
                 preCourses[prerequisite[0]]++;
             }
-        //add all courses which do not have any prerequist course Queue<Integer> queue = new LinkedList<Integer>();
+        //add all courses which do not have any prerequist course into queue Queue<Integer> queue = new LinkedList<Integer>();
             for (int i = 0; i < preCourses.length; i++) {
                 if (preCourses[i] == 0) {
                     queue.add(i);
                 }
             }
-            int remaining = numCourses;
+            //try to find these nodes postCourses and update their in-degree. int remaining = numCourses;
             while (!queue.isEmpty()) {
                 int top = queue.poll();